 That is how we used to view the world.

-If it wasn’t for the internet, I’d probably have a whole different perspective.
+If it wasn’t for the internet, I’d probably have a whole different perspective on how to sell your movie.
 I’d probably tell you to take ANY distribution deal.
 But times have changed.

 Like you, our first feature was met with empty distribution promises and crappy deals.

-So by necessity, we started selling our title on Amazon as both a physical DVD and a video on demand download.
+So by necessity, we started to sell our title on Amazon as both a physical DVD and a video on demand download.

 At first, none of the producers liked that idea.
 I mean, even if a traditional deal sucks, at least there is still validation of seeing your title on the shelves at the local video store.

 But then we made our first sale. . .